dougbutner/web-4/README.md

 **Time Tokens** are implemented on any and all blockchains where developers see the value.
 These developers provide open-source instructions and tools to helps others make their own time tokens.

 **Provable individuality** for Time Tokens is up to each application and blockchain, and these application can choose to ignore this requirement, risking their systems' integrity.
-Federated (Google / SSO) and decentralized options (Civic) may be used.
+Federated (Google / SSO) and decentralized options (Civic) may be used, and so can social verification/

 **Information entropy** and **geosocial layers** are starting to be theorized, but not showing up.